kinshi/c3l/README.md

 Sprites flicker and cause characters on the screen to flicker too.
 I'm not sure if this is VICE or if it would happen on a real C128.

-### Return to CP/M mode
-You should return to CP/M like nothing happened to the VIC.
-Color memory is restored when you exit back to CP/M, so no code is required for that.
-To restore VIC for CP/M
-use: